 Another variation is the relationship scam.
 You meet a great person online, everything seems to be going great but you aren't able to meet yet for any variety of reasons (distance, military deployment, work travel, etc.).
 Suddenly your online love interest has an emergency and needs you to wire money, and as soon as you do, he or she will continue to find more reasons to ask for money from you.
 Remember, you should never wire money to someone that you don't personally know or trust or haven't met in person.

-Here are some tips from Western Union to help you avoid relationship scams.
+Here are some tips to help you avoid relationship scams.